 This kind of statewide improvement doesn't happen without a lot of local schools and districts pulling in the same direction.
 Norfork Elementary School is a particularly good example.
-Located in a rural area known as the methamphetamine capital of the Ozarks, the school enrolls mostly children from low-income families.
+Located in a rural area known as the methamphetamine capital of the Ozarks, the school enrolls mostly children from lowincome families.
 In recent years, four out of five Norfork sixth-graders met or exceeded Arkansas' math standards.
-In fact, the school's test scores were so high that the state sent a monitor to the school in 2008 to ensure there was no cheating.
-That year, Norfork's success continued: its sixth-grade literacy scores were third highest in the state.
+In fact, the school's test scores were so high Take two students who start at the same academic level. and in as few as three years, you could find them in far different places - based on how well they have been taught.